 It was during this time that he developed and published many of his own groundbreaking theories.
 He called the patent office "that worldly cloister where I hatched my most beautiful ideas”.

-7. He hid from danger in a beach hut in England
+7. He took refuge in a log cabin in England

 What is the IRC?